xiaochengfuhuo/TropiCycloneNet-Dataset/README.md

      - `TC_name` is the name of the tropical cyclone you wish to examine.
      - `TC_date` is the specific date and time of the cyclone in `YYYYMMDDHH` format.
      - `area` specifies the ocean region where the cyclone occurred (e.g., WP for Western Pacific, EP for Eastern Pacific, etc.).
+     - `train_val_test` indicates whether the queried typhoon belongs to training, validation, or test set (train or val or test).

    - After running the script, you will find visualized images of **Data1D**, **Data3D**, and **Env-Data** in the current directory.
 The images will be named `Data1D.png`, `Data3D.png`, and `Env-Data.png`.